How-To Creole

 The Creole demonstrative sa yo means these or those.

-As you can see in the Creole translation, the plural demonstrative sa yo comes after the noun boutèy.
+As you can see, the plural demonstrative sa yo comes after the noun boutèy.

 Consider These Examples